spencerwoody/covid19-data-comparsion/README.md

     + Not entirely clear if these are entirely confirmed cases, or confirmed + probable

+Note the big spike in daily deaths for the JHU data for New York State for April 16-17, which I believe is due to New York City revising their COVID-19 death numbers around April 14 (see [New York Times article]).

 ## Contents

 - `nyt-jhu-comparison.R` compares daily incident deaths and cumulative deaths from NYT and JHU, aggregated at the state level.
 I restrict comparisons to dates after which a state has exceeded a per-capita mortality rate of 3 per 10 million residents.
+Note that, due to format differences in reported data, I have to convert from daily deaths to cumulative deaths for NYT, and vice versa for JHU.
 - `figures/` contains figures comparing numbers of daily deaths and cumulative deaths between data sources for several states.
 Code for these figures can be found in `nyt-jhu-comparison.R`.